The Message About Power in Louise Arbour’s Appointment

 Since then, the use of lies and propaganda as a means to otherwise implausible or impossible ends has become a viral, global phenomenon.
 It has decimated democracy, corrupted elections and referendums, destroyed lives and careers, ravaged multilateral institutions, and rationalized perpetual chaos.

-Today’s monsters don’t all look like monsters, but then neither did Milosevic who, like so many psychopaths, was described as charismatic, charming, and terribly persuasive.
+Today’s monsters don’t look like monsters, but then neither did Milosevic who, like so many psychopaths, was described as charismatic, charming, and terribly persuasive.
 It’s one of the reasons so many people, including his victims, thought he’d never face the justice Arbour delivered.

 By accepting, Ms. Arbour will be filling a role in a global public sphere lately dominated by the devaluation of humanity through not just systematic disenfranchisement but relentless political belligerence and contempt for the truth.
-She will be filling her role as someone who has, time and again, taken the side of human beings against sometimes formidable unhinged power.
+She will be filling that role as someone who has, time and again, taken the side of human beings against sometimes formidable unhinged power.

 “The measure of her career,” Carney said in his statement at their joint news conference this week, “is neither in the offices she has held nor in the awards she has received.
 It’s in the lives she has changed through her service.”